 Kent State University recognizes that there is a need for a pool of available individuals to serve as poll workers during an election.
 That is why the university has established guidelines on poll worker leave for eligible employees

-Under the guidelines from the Division of Human Resources, university employees who volunteer as poll workers can take advantage of a new category of paid leave during a general, primary, or special election in Ohio.
+Under the guidelines from the Division of Human Resources, university employees who volunteer as poll workers can take advantage of paid leave during a general, primary, or special election in Ohio.
 Similar policies are already in practice at state-level agencies.
+Poll worker leave cannot be used for training sessions.
+However, an employee may request personal leave or vacation leave.
+Such leave consideration will be subject to supervisor approval based on the operational needs of the unit.

 According to the guidelines, permanent part-time and full-time classified and unclassified employees can request poll worker leave from their supervisor, subject to the following conditions: